Germany: Game of hide-and-seek spurs dramatic search operation | DW | 20.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Rescue parties have searched through land, air and water for a missing five-year-old boy in Germany.
+Rescue parties searched through land, air and water for a missing 5-year-old boy in western Germany.
 He was later found in his family's courtyard.

-A five-year-old boy playing hide-and-seek spurred a large-scale search operation across land, water and air in the small western German city of Krefeld.
+A 5-year-old boy playing hide-and-seek spurred a large-scale search operation across land, water and air in the small western German city of Krefeld.

 Throughout the evening, a police helicopter and two teams of drones searched for the boy from the air.
 On the water, the German Lifesaving Association and the German Red Cross looked for the boy in rescue boats.